supyrb/signals/README.md

   * Dispatch signals with custom parameters
   * A signal log for each signal
   * List of all subscribed listeners for a signal
+* An editor console window
+  * Similar to Unity's console, just for signals
+  * Options to clear console on enter playmode, script recompile or after builds

 * Easy integration with UPM
 * Unit tests for runtime scripts
 * Sample packages to get started fast